Ikka Singh: Career

+2006-2012: Career beginnings and Mafia Mundeer

-Ikka was a childhood friend of fellow rappers, Raftaar and Lil Golu and their exploration of hip-hop together during their childhood towards their teenage years, eventually earned the three of them an opportunity to work with Yo Yo Honey Singh as a part of the Mafia Mundeer group.
+Ikka was a childhood friend of fellow rappers, Raftaar and Lil Golu and their exploration of hip-hop together during their childhood towards their teenage years, led them to form a trio named Black Wall Street Desis, and eventually earned the three of them an opportunity to work with Yo Yo Honey Singh as a part of the Mafia Mundeer group.

-After a while of making tracks and uploading them online, Singh heard a track on Orkut which was uploaded by The Black Wall Street Desi's, a trio consisting of Ikka, Golu and Raftaar.
-Singh reached out to the three youngsters and invited them to his studio in Okhla, Delhi.
-On the very first day, Singh showed the three of them, the music video of the track "Get Up Jawani" alongside Singh's protege Badshah.
-Ikka stated that he was shocked and mesmerised looking at the stuff the two had created while comparing it to what the three of them were doing at the time.
-According to Ikka himself, he quit the group after 6 months, being told by Raftaar that he had been kicked out of the group by Honey Singh which was not true.
+2014-2020: Career as a solo act and debut album

-After the split-up, he started working as a solo artist and primarily a lyricist.
-He debuted in Bollywood with the song In Da Club for the 2014 film Tamanchey.
+After splitting up from Mafia Mundeer, he started working as a solo artist and primarily a lyricist.
+He debuted in Bollywood with the song "In Da Club" for the 2014 film Tamanchey.

-In 2016, Ikka alongside Dr Zeus and Neetu Singh dropped Half Window Down which was a hit.
-Initially, the track was written for Diljit Dosanjh however, due to delays and tight schedule, Zeus convinced Ikka to sing it himself to which he agreed.
+In 2016, Ikka, alongside Dr Zeus and Neetu Singh dropped the track "Half Window Down" which was a hit.
+Initially, the track was written for Diljit Dosanjh, however, due to delays and tight schedule, Zeus convinced Ikka to sing it himself to which he agreed.
+In 2018, Ikka released the song "Dope Ladka" and was featured on the song "Tere Te", by Guru Randhawa and Abhijit Vaghani, which was included on Randhawa's debut album, High Rated Gabru.
+Both tracks became commercial hits.

-This, along with notable songs in Bollywood, like his most successful hit "Dilbar", a remix of the original, the song "Badri Ki Dulhania" as well as the remix of "Oh Ho Ho Ho", eventually led him to release debut solo studio album, I, in 2020, under Mass Appeal India, featuring Divine, Sikander Kahlon and Lil Golu among others.
-In 2022, he released his sophomore album, Nishu, which featured fellow Indian rappers, Seedhe Maut, Raga, Rawal, Aghor, and former Mafia Mundeer members, Raftaar and Badshah.
+This, along with notable songs in Bollywood, like his most successful hit "Dilbar", the song "Badri Ki Dulhania" as well as the remix of "Oh Ho Ho Ho", eventually led him to release debut solo studio album, I, in 2020, under Mass Appeal India, featuring Divine, Sikander Kahlon and Lil Golu, among others.